EdDuarte/website/content/posts/time-series-platform.md

   - talk
 ---

+{{< dropcap >}}

 The recent expansion of metrification on a daily basis has led to the production of massive quantities of data, which in many cases correspond to time series.
 To streamline the discovery and sharing of meaningful information within time series, a multitude of analysis software tools were developed.
 However, these tools lack appropriate mechanisms to handle massive time series data sets and large quantities of simultaneous requests, as well as suitable visual representations for annotated data.
-We propose a distributed, scalable, secure and high-performant architecture that allows a group of researchers to curate a mutual knowledge base deployed over a network and to annotate patterns while preventing data loss from overlapping contributions or unsanctioned changes.
+In this paper we propose a distributed, scalable, secure and high-performant architecture that allows a group of researchers to curate a mutual knowledge base deployed over a network and to annotate patterns while preventing data loss from overlapping contributions or unsanctioned changes.
 Analysts can share annotation projects with peers over a reactive web interface with a customizable workspace.
 Annotations can express meaning not only over a segment of time but also over a subset of the series that coexist in the same segment.
 In order to reduce visual clutter and improve readability, we propose a novel visual encoding where annotations are rendered as arcs traced only over the affected curves.
 The performance of the prototype under different architectural approaches was benchmarked.

 {{< line >}}